GlueDigital/universal-scripts/README.md

 ## Usage
 If you have yarn, just do:
-> $ yarn create react-app -- --scripts-version universal-scripts <app-name>
+> yarn create react-app -- --scripts-version universal-scripts &lt;app-name&gt;

 Otherwise, you should use the original Create React App.<br>
 If you haven't installed it yet, you can do it with: